Straw Hats' Jolly Roger: Use as a political symbol

+Protesters in Niš.
+A sign with the symbol can be seen to the right.

+A Mexican demonstrator holds up a t-shirt featuring the Jolly Roger.

+Protesters in Dili.
+The flag top right at UNTL building.

+The Straw Hats' Jolly Roger became a symbol of Gen Z protests across the world.
+The flag was first used in protests in Indonesia in October 2023 in Yogyakarta, during protests against the Gaza war.
+The flag's usage among protester increased during the August 2025 Indonesian protests, also known as the 17+8 movement, consisting of students protesting against the Indonesian House of Representatives allowance hike, and the rising costs of food and education.
+The usage of the Straw Hats' Jolly Roger gained attention online and spread around the world.
+Afterwards, other people began to use this flag as well, including the 2025 Philippine anti-corruption protests and many others.

+The Straw Hats were inspiring since they are "teenagers who fight against an extremely corrupt ruling class" and consistently do this on behalf of the oppressed and marginalized.
+One participant in the 2025–2026 Philippine anti-corruption protests said, “I don't want my son to grow up in a country full of corrupt officials.
+I want him to grow up in a country that is peaceful and promotes equality.
+These characters did not just entertain me throughout my childhood, they taught me values and morals that somewhat made me who I am today. … these fictional characters taught me something that I did not expect will be a factor on how I perceive society as a whole and on what kind of world I would like my son to grow up in.”

 Indonesia

-The flag had been used in protests in Indonesia as early as October 2023 in Yogyakarta, during protests against the Gaza Genocide.
+The Straw Hats' Jolly Roger was first used by protesters in Indonesia as early as October 2023 in Yogyakarta, during protests against the Gaza genocide.
 Student protesters in Indonesia begun flying the flag again in February 2025.
 Truck drivers began flying the Straw Hat Pirates' flag in late July 2025 to protest the prohibition of ODOL (over dimension, overload) trucks throughout several cities in Java, ongoing since 19 June 2025.

 The flag came into prominence during the 2025 Indonesian anti-government protests which started in the weeks leading up to Independence Day on 17 August.
 In July, President Prabowo Subianto had called on Indonesians to fly the red and white national flag to celebrate the 80th anniversary of the country's independence.
 Following the president's speech an apparel store received "thousands of orders" for the Jolly Roger flag, because "The anime reflects the injustice and inequality that Indonesians experience".